How likely are you to enter medical school based on your GPA and Interview scores?

 For the past 5 years, we have monitored the GPA and interview scores (when available) of approximately 550 students who were successful and unsuccessful in entering medical school.
 It may not represent the true chances in reality and should only be used as a general guide.

-Updated Dec 23 2019 to reflect changes in GPA trends and UCAT importance.
+Updated January 29 2020 to reflect changes in GPA trends and UCAT importance.
+Second update after evaluating 86 students from 2019.

 💡 Important disclaimers